celinazan/Project-Group-27/README.md

 Make a function to randomize house, exists in the API!

 Figure out how to make a unique background for the spells and people pages

+Place the spells, learned spells etc cards in a square like in the sketch